RuiyangJu/RG-KCR/ndlkotenocr_cli/README.md

   python main.py infer input_root output_dir
 ```

 * You can use the following command to obtain the peak GPU memory usage.
-Note that this may slightly increase the inference latency due to the monitoring overhead。
+Note that this may slightly increase the inference latency due to the monitoring overhead.
 ```
   python main.py infer input_root output_dir --monitor_gpu
 ```